Henry Kravis: Kohlberg Kravis Roberts

-By 1976, tensions had built up between Bear Stearns and the trio of Kohlberg, Kravis and Roberts leading to their departure and the formation of Kohlberg Kravis Roberts in that year.
+By 1976, tensions had built up between Bear Stearns and the trio of Kohlberg, Kravis and Roberts leading to their departure and the formation of Kohlberg Kravis Roberts (KKR) in that year.
 Most notably, Bear Stearns executive Cy Lewis had rejected repeated proposals to form a dedicated investment fund within Bear Stearns and Lewis took exception to the amount of time spent on outside activities.

-Kravis and Roberts invested $120,000 of their own capital in their new firm.
+Kohlberg invested $100,000 while Kravis and Roberts invested $10,000 each of their own capital in their new firm.
 Early investors in KKR included the Hillman Family and the Griffith family (who are also large shareholders in MGM and Warner Bros.
 Discovery).
 By 1978, with the revision of the ERISA regulations, the nascent KKR was successful in raising its first institutional fund with approximately $30 million of investor commitments.

 In 1987, Jerome Kohlberg, Jr. resigned from KKR, and Henry Kravis and George Roberts continued to lead the firm.
 Under Kravis and Roberts the firm was responsible for the 1988 leveraged buyout of RJR Nabisco.
 At a cost of $31.4 billion, it was then the highest price ever paid for a commercial enterprise.
 The publicity surrounding the event led to the story being dramatized in the book and film, Barbarians at the Gate.
 Kravis was portrayed in the film by actor Jonathan Pryce.

 In early 1995, KKR divested its remaining holdings in RJR Nabisco, taking an overall loss on the deal.
 A journalist for the New York Times wrote a few years later that "the deal will go down in history as showing just how difficult it can be to get out of a huge deal that goes badly, and of the perils of putting too much money on one investment."
 KKR pledged not to commit so much of its fund to a single investment again in the future.
 However, other investments proved more profitable, and the fund still did well overall.

 The list of companies in which Henry Kravis's KKR has invested over the years includes health care provider Hospital Corporation of America (HCA), TXU, Playtex, Beatrice Foods, Safeway, Toys "R" Us, Borden, First Data and Regal Entertainment Group.
 A takeover of the battery maker Duracell proved particularly profitable.

 On December 24, 2013, KKR closed their first real estate specific investment fund, which raised $1.2 billion of new money to invest.
 With additional funds from within KKR, the new fund provided over $1.5 billion to utilize.

 In July 2017, Kravis and Roberts announced that they would eventually be succeeded by Joseph Y. Bae and Scott C. Nuttall, who were named co-presidents and co-chief operating officers so that they might gradually take over daily operations.
 This succession plan was enacted in October 2021, with Kravis and Roberts stepping down from their positions as co-CEOs but continuing as co-executive chairmen.